The Submarines

 The Submarines are an American indie rock band from Los Angeles formed in 2006.
+As of 2025, the band is on hiatus.

 Band history

 Working as solo artists in Boston, the two members of the band, John Dragonetti and Blake Hazard, were introduced through a mutual friend, Joe Klompus.
 Dragonetti and Hazard formed a romantic and musical partnership, then took their show to Europe.
 The relationship lasted for four years, but ended in the fall of 2004 when the pair moved to L.A.
 After the break-up, both Hazard and Dragonetti continued writing songs, and because Hazard still recorded her music in Dragonetti's home studio, the pair quickly discovered the songs they had written were about each other and their sadness in having broken up.
 They decided to work on a few songs together and eventually got back together, and married.
+(The couple's marriage ended at some point and Hazard later married someone else.)
 The new songs were mastered for the couple as a wedding present, and those tracks eventually became their first album.
 Hazard has said of the relationship, "It’s hard, definitely hard.
 Luckily we are like-minded aesthetically and musically."
 Declare a New State!, The Submarines' first album was released in 2006 on the Nettwerk label.

 Blake Hazard

 Blake Hazard is from Burlington, Vermont.
 Her full given name is Eleanor Blake Hazard, although she prefers her middle name and uses it as her first.
 She attended the Putney School in southern Vermont, southeast of her hometown.
-She is also a graduate of Harvard University and is the great-granddaughter of American writer F. Scott Fitzgerald.
+She then attended Sarah Lawrence College and then graduated from Harvard University.
+She is the great-granddaughter of American writer F. Scott Fitzgerald; Hazard's mother is Eleanor Anne Lanahan, whose mother is Frances Scott "Scottie" Fitzgerald, whose father is F. Scott Fitzgerald.

 Blake released a solo album of her own titled "Little Airplane" (2002) just two years previous to her breakup with John on California's election night in 2004.
 "Little Airplane" was recorded by John in his studio and was released on Boston-based independent record label Kimchee Records.
-The album can still be obtained on Kimchee's website or through The Submarines web store.
+The album can still be obtained on Kimchee's website or through the Submarines web store.
+Hazard released two other solo albums, The Eleanor Islands (2013) and Possibilities at Sea (2017).

+In 2018, Hazard married Stephen Brower, an Amazon Music executive.
+The couple was expecting a child as of summer 2025.

+Also in 2018, Hazard began attending law school, and earned her JD degree in 2022.

+As of 2025, Hazard is involved in managing F. Scott Fitzgerald's literary estate as the president of Fitzgerald Estate Limited.

 Blake is an avid runner and has run numerous marathons and races for many causes.
 These marathons have taken place in Boston, Chicago, New York, and Los Angeles.